joseenrique61/RabbitMQTest/README.md

 This is an official package from Microsoft, which provides the tools for managing dependencies, logging and configuration.

 ### CLI
 The console is managed through a service called ConsoleManager.
-It calls the producer through an interface to send messages to RabbitMQ.
+It calls the producer through an interface to send messages to the Azure Service Bus.

+### Connection
+There are two classes that manage connections to the Service Bus.
+There is one for the producer, _AzureConnectionProducer_, and other for the consumer, _AzureConnectionConsumer_.
+This is done so each one has their own connection string.

 ### Producer
 The producer is a dependency injected into the ConsoleManager.
-It has a method for sending messages to RabbitMQ, in which you can specify the message, exchange and routing key for the message.
-It creates a connection and a channel with the specified information in the configuration.
+It has a method for sending messages to Azure Service Bus, in which you can specify the message and queue for the message.
+It uses the connection provided by the AzureConnectionProducer.

-### Consumers
-Consumers, as the producer, create a connection and a channel with the specified information in the configuration.
-One connection is created per producer or consumer, as it is not recommendable to use the same for all in an asynchronous environment.

 #### Database consumer
-The database consumer is subscribed to the dev.purchases queue.
+The database consumer is a service that works on the background, so that it doesn't block the main thread waiting for the messages.

+It is subscribed to the purchases queue.
+It uses the connection provided by AzureConnectionConsumer and opens a processor (an object that reads the messages from the queue) and closes it when the service is shut down.

 It logs that it received a message and writes to a file called db/db.txt the product received.

-#### Notification consumer
-The notification consumer is subscribed to the dev.notifications queue.
-It logs that it received a message and writes to the console a message that a order was processed.

-#### Logger consumer
-The logger consumer is subscribed to the dev.notifications queue.
-It logs that it received a message.